nikonura/AutoSphere/README.md

 # AutoSphere
+The Autosphere company is a dealer of Volvo cars also they are providing car service.
+So, they regularly need to make the contract.
+First of all, my duties in this company oriented at the automatization of query for the contracts and reports (making dynamic document circulation).
+Secondary, I had tasks to improve or make a new report using consumers' (sales managers, directors, marketers, accountants) wish.
+Sometimes this was required requirements gathering and additional conversations with consumers.
-The project includes several sql scripts and another files from work period in company "Autosphere"
+The Git project includes several SQL scripts from work period in company "Autosphere"